 Michigan

-Like in Massachusetts, a “resident agent” in Michigan is an interchangeable term with “registered agent.”
-You must be a Michigan resident, a Michigan corporation/LLC, or a foreign corporation/LLC with a certificate of authority to transact business in Michigan in order to be a resident agent there.
+Michigan also uses “resident agent” interchangeably with “registered agent.”
+An agent must be a Michigan resident, a Michigan corporation/LLC, or a foreign corporation/LLC authorized to transact business in Michigan.

 Minnesota